 Anura Definitions - Rule Sets

-To make accurate judgements on visitor quality, Anura has built a continually growing list of rules and heuristics.
+To make accurate judgments on visitor quality, Anura has built a continually growing list of rules and heuristics.
 To provide transparency as to why traffic is scored as BAD or WARNING, we have categorized each of these rules/heuristics into one of seven different Rules Sets.
 Each of these Rule Sets have multiple rules/heuristics to ensure the accuracy of the Rule Set.

 Anura identifies and analyzes the visitor's digital environment, which includes the hardware and software they used to connect to your web asset.
 With that information, Anura checks for abnormalities within the environment that are consistent with bots, malware, or human fraud.